-Figure 7: Varying transmitter-receiver separation: Correlation values when signature is absent are quite small and thus not visible.
-Total false detection (positive and negative) would be higher than 20% if notification is weaker than self-signal by greater than 16dB.
+Fig. 7.
+Correlation performance with varying transmitter-receiver separation.
+When signature is absent, correlation values are quite small and thus not visible.
+Total false detection (positive and negative) could be higher than 20% if notification is weaker than self-signal by greater than 16 dB. (a) Correlation when signature is present/absent. (b) False positive/negative rates of discerning notification.